Top 20 Most Popular Foods in Botswana

 Mogatla, meaning “oxtail” in Setswana, is a stew that is savored all across Botswana.
 It could be regarded as a national comfort food because of its deep ties with Botswana’s culture.

 Most Batswana get their income from rearing and selling cattle, and they tend to save the less expensive cuts, such as the tail, for special occasions.
-Oxtail can take longer to cook, as half of its weight is bones and it has tougher meat, but once the juices and flavors of tomatoes, onions, broth, and bay leaves have been absorbed, the result is a delicious stew which is devoured in a matter of moments.
+Oxtail can take longer to cook, as half of its weight is bones and it has tougher meat, but once the juices and flavors of tomatoes, onions, broth, and bay leaves have been absorbed, the result is a delicious stew that is devoured in a matter of moments.

 4. Menoto